Revision: Aug / 06:

 Remember this web site is not about the latest car or truck recalls, I would have to hire a team just to keep up with that demand.
 The random recall information provided here barely touches the surface of the real recall issues.

-The recall data presented here is simply to show the reader that global manufacturing management chaos and mediocrity is today the norm and few auto / truck executives appear CONCERNED or accountable for their manufacturing end results.
+The recall data presented here is simply to show the reader the scope of the issues and to emphasize that global manufacturing management chaos and mediocrity is today the norm and few auto / truck executives appear accountable for their manufacturing end results.

 ONE OF THE MANY GREAT VEHICLE COVER UPS.